ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 60. KailinLi: NOT use global parameters; he said he had HEA, we still cannot find;
 61.
 62. Sample of RyleeRuiYe: https://github.com/RyleeRuiYe/k-coloring
-63. RyleeRuiYe: use global parameters;
+63. RyleeRuiYe: use global parameters; has HEA, not report result;
 64.
 65. Sample of yuanFang1: https://github.com/yuanFang1/graph_coloring/tree/master/ts_vs/ts_vs
-66. yuanFang1: use global parameters;
+66. yuanFang1: use global parameters; has HEA, report the result;
 67.